MicrosoftDocs/microsoft-365-docs/copilot/microsoft-365-copilot-transparency-note.md

 - **Semantic index** is an index generated from content in Microsoft Graph.
 It's used to aid in the processing of user prompts to produce contextually relevant responses.
 It allows organizations to search through billions of vectors (mathematical representations of features or attributes) and return related results.
 The semantic index is designed to respect individual users’ security context, and only content that a user can access is shown.
 Semantic index is built on Microsoft’s comprehensive approach to security, compliance, privacy, and respects all organizational boundaries within the customer’s tenant.
 For more information, see [Semantic index for Copilot](/MicrosoftSearch/semantic-index-for-copilot).

-#### Here's an explanation of how Microsoft Copilot for Microsoft 365 works:
+#### Here's an explanation of how Microsoft 365 Copilot works:

-- Copilot for Microsoft 365 receives an input prompt from a user in an app, such as Word or PowerPoint.
+- Microsoft 365 Copilot receives an input prompt from a user in an app, such as Word or PowerPoint.

-- Copilot for Microsoft 365 then processes the user prompt, which improves the specificity of the prompt, to help the user get answers that are relevant and actionable to their specific task.
-The prompt can include text from input files or other content discovered by Copilot for Microsoft 365 using the Graph, and Copilot for Microsoft 365 sends this prompt to the LLM for processing.
-Copilot for Microsoft 365 only accesses data that an individual user has existing access to, based on, for example, existing Microsoft 365 role-based access controls.
+- Microsoft 365 Copilot then processes the user prompt, which improves the specificity of the prompt, to help the user get answers that are relevant and actionable to their specific task.
+The prompt can include text from input files or other content discovered by Microsoft 365 Copilot using the Graph, and Microsoft 365 Copilot sends this prompt to the LLM for processing.
+Microsoft 365 Copilot only accesses data that an individual user has existing access to, based on, for example, existing Microsoft 365 role-based access controls.

-- Copilot for Microsoft 365 takes the response from the LLM and post-processes it.
+- Microsoft 365 Copilot takes the response from the LLM and post-processes it.
 This post-processing includes other grounding calls to Microsoft Graph, responsible AI checks such as content classifiers, security, compliance and privacy checks, and command generation.

-- Copilot for Microsoft 365 returns the response to the app, where the user can review and assess the response.
+- Microsoft 365 Copilot returns the response to the app, where the user can review and assess the response.

-The data is encrypted while it's stored and isn't used to train Azure OpenAI Service [foundation LLMs](https://blogs.microsoft.com/on-the-issues/2024/03/28/data-protection-responsible-ai-azure-copilot/), including those used by Copilot for Microsoft 365.
-For more information about this, see [Data, Privacy, and Security for Microsoft Copilot for Microsoft 365](microsoft-365-copilot-privacy.md).
+The data is encrypted while it's stored and isn't used to train Azure OpenAI Service [foundation LLMs](https://blogs.microsoft.com/on-the-issues/2024/03/28/data-protection-responsible-ai-azure-copilot/), including those used by Microsoft 365 Copilot.
+For more information about this, see [Data, Privacy, and Security for Microsoft 365 Copilot](microsoft-365-copilot-privacy.md).

 ### Extensibility & customization

-Copilot for Microsoft 365 offers features to help users unlock productivity and creativity.
+Microsoft 365 Copilot offers features to help users unlock productivity and creativity.
 Its adaptability means that it can be customized to meet the unique needs of different organizations.
 The ability to extend its capabilities through extensions makes it a continually evolving asset that can adapt to the ever-changing landscape of business needs.
-Learn more about customizing Copilot for Microsoft 365 at [Copilot | Microsoft Developer](https://developer.microsoft.com/copilot).
+Learn more about customizing Microsoft 365 Copilot at [Copilot | Microsoft Developer](https://developer.microsoft.com/copilot).
 For more information about the use of AI in extensions, refer to those offerings directly.

 ### Use Cases

-Copilot for Microsoft 365 is a general-purpose service, designed to assist with a wide variety of everyday tasks across any organization by connecting with work data and integrating with the apps customers use every day.
+Microsoft 365 Copilot is a general-purpose service, designed to assist with a wide variety of everyday tasks across any organization by connecting with work data and integrating with the apps customers use every day.
 For example:

-- **Chat and conversation interaction & creation**: Users can interact with Copilot for Microsoft 365 with Graph-grounded chat and generate responses drawn from trusted documents such as internal company documentation or tech support documentation.
+- **Chat and conversation interaction & creation**: Users can interact with Microsoft 365 Copilot with Graph-grounded chat and generate responses drawn from trusted documents such as internal company documentation or tech support documentation.

 - **Search**: Users can search trusted source documents such as internal company documentation.